STELLA-LYE/tp/docs/DeveloperGuide.md

 **Team size: 4**

 1. **Improve add feature**: Currently, TutorContactsPro allows the addition of students with the same exact details and names but different case for names which can be misleading.
 This can result in addition of duplicate students instead.
-Hence, we plan to improve the `add` feature to detect whether students added has completely similar details regardless of casing and throw a duplicate student added error when appropriate.
+Hence, we plan to improve the `add` feature to detect whether students added have completely similar details regardless of casing and throw a duplicate student added warning where appropriate.

-2. **Allow the display of telegram invite link**: TutorsContactsPro currently only allows the assignment of the telegram invite link to a specific group via the `editgroup` command which is not too informative.
-We plan to improve the interface to include a field to display the telegram invite link assigned for each specific group.
+2. **Allow the display of Telegram invite link**: TutorsContactsPro currently only allows the assignment of the Telegram invite link to a specific group via the `editgroup` command which is not too informative.
+We plan to improve the interface to include a field to display the Telegram invite link assigned for each specific group.

 3. **Improve the group tabs**: After marking the attendance in a particular group tab, TutorsContactsPro currently will automatically direct users to the results tab which can result in inconvenience for users.
 We plan to improve the group tabs interface such that users will still be able to remain on their selected group tab aftering executing any commands.

-4. **Improve add telegram link feature**: Currently, TutorsContactsPro only allows the assignment of a telegram invite link to a specific group via the `editgroup` command which may not be very intuitive for users.
-We plan to improve this feature by combining it with the `addgroup` feature to allow addition of a group together with it’s telegram invite link.
+4. **Improve add Telegram link feature**: Currently, TutorsContactsPro only allows the assignment of a Telegram invite link to a specific group via the `editgroup` command which may not be very intuitive for users.
+We plan to improve this feature by combining it with the `addgroup` feature to allow addition of a group together with the Telegram invite link.

-5. **Add unmark attendance feature**: TutorsContactsPro currently only allows users to mark the attendance for a particular student which can be inconvenient when users make a mistake marking the attendance and they are unable to undo it.
-Therefore, in the future, we plan to include an additional unmark attendance for a specified student.
+5. **Add unmark attendance feature**: TutorsContactsPro currently allows TA users to mark the attendance for a particular student which can be inconvenient when users make a mistake marking the attendance and they are unable to undo it.
+Therefore, in the future, we plan to include an additional unmark attendance feature for a specified student.

 6. **Improve generation of email template command**: The current `mail` command only takes in the `GROUP_NAME` input with no prefixes whereas the `mailtg` command takes in a `g/` prefix with a `GROUP_NAME` input.
 The difference in the command format for these two closely related commands can make it complex for users.
 Therefore, we plan to simplify and standardise the command input for `mail` and `mailtg` to be `g/GROUP_NAME`.

-7. **Improve generation of email template command**: When executing mail, mailtg command with an invalid group, including an non-existing group, empty group and group without telegram invite link.
-TutorsContactsPro currently does not throw an error for users.
-We plan to improve them such that an error message will be thrown when the input provided is invalid.
+7. **Improve generation of email template command**: When executing mail, mailtg command with an invalid group, including an non-existing group, empty group and group without Telegram invite link.
+TutorsContactsPro currently does not display a warning for users.
+We plan to improve them such that a warning message will be displayed when the input provided is invalid.

 8. **Make filter feature error message more specific**: When filtered with a non-existing group, the current error message displays`0 students listed!` which is too general.
 We plan to `filter` command check whether the `GROUP_NAME` provided is an existing group.
 The error message will then also mention the reason for failing to filter any students: `Group does not exist, 0 students listed!`

 ## **Appendix: Effort**